Mimodactylus: History of discovery

 The very fragile but well-preserved pterosaur specimen was split in two pieces when discovered on the limestone slab, and apart from a fracture caused by the pickaxe of a quarry worker, its skull was intact, as were the wings, legs, and body.
 The owner of the quarry allowed a team of researchers from the University of Alberta in Canada to prepare and describe the specimen, while intending for the fossil to be eventually sold, which is legal in Lebanon.
 The palaeontological community in Lebanon lacked the technology needed to prepare the fossil material in a way that would most effectively reveal information from the specimen.
 The specimen spent about eight years at the University of Alberta, where it was prepared, assembled, and studied.
-Subsequently, the owner of the quarry sold the specimen, but around 2016, after years of negotiations, the anonymous buyer donated it to the MIM Museum (abbreviation of Mineral Museum), part of Saint Joseph University of Beirut, so that it could be kept in Lebanon.
+Subsequently, the owner of the quarry sold the specimen, but around 2016, after years of negotiations, the anonymous buyer donated it to the MIM Museum, hosted at the Saint Joseph University of Beirut, so that it could be kept in Lebanon.

 The Canadian palaeontologists Michael W. Caldwell and Philip J. Currie teamed up with an international group of researchers to scientifically describe the specimen, including the Brazilians Alexander W. A. Kellner, Borja Holgado, and Juliana M. Sayão, Italian Fabio M. Dalla Vecchia, and Lebanese Roy Nohra (Kellner and Dalla Vecchia had previously done fieldwork in Lebanon together).
 In interviews, the researchers expressed pleasure in the specimen being returned to Lebanon, where it can be used for education and research, and in having the opportunity to collaborate internationally.
 The majority of fossil type specimens (on which scientific names are based) from Lebanon are stored in collections outside the country, and Lebanese researchers are typically not included in publications about Lebanese fossils; a 2024 study therefore concluded Lebanon is impacted by scientific colonialism.